First Look: SAINT Victor Pistol .308

 The new SAINT Victor Pistol in .308 was first shown at SHOT Show earlier this year, but I’ll admit that I barely noticed it as I fell in love with the Springfield PDW and the EVAC that also were being shown for the first time (to see our SHOT Show 2020 coverage, click here).
 Frankly, I feel silly for overlooking it now.

 After spending some time with it on the range, I’ve discovered one of the most fun guns I’ve handled in some time.
 Admittedly a lot of the fun comes from an unusual area, and that is the challenge the gun creates.
 It’s not hard to shoot, per se, but it is more challenging than a 5.56mm.

 A .308 pistol is a big round coming out of a small gun, and as you’d imagine that creates some recoil and muzzle rise.
 But, there’s something to be said for packing in more power into a still compact package.
 In fact, the Victor Pistol in .308 delivers more than twice the energy on target as a comparably sized 5.56mm pistol.

 Let’s talk about the size of the gun.
-The pistol features a collapsible SB Tactical SBA3 brace that allows the gun to be as short as 28.25″ fully collapsed (and 30.5″ fully extended).
+The pistol features an SB Tactical SBA3 brace.
 The gun weighs in at 8 lbs.
-6 oz., and the CMV Melonite-coated barrel is a short 10.3″ with a 1:10″ twist.
+6 oz., and the CMV Melonite-coated barrel is a short 10.3” with a 1:10” twist.
 Topping off the muzzle is a Springfield Armory 2-Piece Blast Diverter.

 Inside the forged 7075 T6 upper receiver is an HPI (high pressure tested) and MPI (magnetic particle inspected) bolt, and the bolt carrier group is Melonite coated.
 Inside the forged 7075 T6 lower is the Springfield Accu-Tite system for removing play between the upper and lower receiver as well as a nickel-boron-coated flat trigger.